LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 <img src="img/ConvoBuilder/intentAdded.png" style="width:500px">

----
+The assist tool automatically linked the city entity and assigned the user answer to be stored in a Slot.

+Add a new Bot Statement Text interaction and make the text say "I love {$botContext.slot.city}!".

 Click on the Messaging Client in the Settings Toolbar and test your bot/automation.
 Type "reset" to create a new session.
-Say "hello", "goodbye", and gibberish and notice that the bot/automation works just as before.

-Moving forward, you can re-use these intents to more quickly create common dialogs.

-Currently, the bot/automation requires the User to know what they can/cannot say.
-You need a way to guide the user through the conversation.
-You can do this with Entities!
+Say "hello", followed by "ask me something".
+Respond with something like "I live in San Fransisco".
+The bot/automation should say "I love San Fransisco!"